 A two day nonresidential course in Relational Metrics designed for the NGO sector: NGO/clients, NGO/donors, NGOs/government, trustees/management, NGOs/public, management/employees, UK office/overseas office, and NGO/overseas government.

-This three day course provides in-depth training in data collection, calculation, interpretation, presentation and intervention design based on the Relational Proximity Framework.
+This two day course provides in-depth training in data collection, calculation, interpretation, presentation and intervention design based on the Relational Proximity Framework.
 In order to use these tools, which are governed by trademark and copyright, you will need to sign a licensee agreement.
 To ensure quality control, we require that you engage an approved supervisor for your first three assignments.
-For further details, please use the form on this page.
-To purchase places on courses, click here.
+Details of the next course will be announced when they are available.